 Welcome To Financial Assistance

 Tuition for nondegree classes varies based on the cost of offering the class.
-Check our current schedule Fall 2014 Semester View Online Schedule View Printed Schedule for details and cost of classes.
+Check our current schedule Spring 2015 Semester View Online Schedule View Printed Schedule for details and cost of classes.
 Student Accident Insurance: $1 per year (non-refundable after class start).
 Fee charged to every student registered at ACC for accidental injury insurance on campuses and for college sponsored activities.

 Latest Area News & Announcements

 Do not miss a thing!
 You can subscribe to the Continuing Education RSS Feed.

 (512) 223-7542 | Email HBC

 An Installment Payment Plan may be available for selected sections in Continuing Education which allow you to pay out your tuition over time rather than in one lump sum.
 Please check with the cashier to verify if your class is eligible for a payment plan.

 The Texas Public Education Grant (TPEG) is available for certain Continuing Education workforce courses and programs.
 This financial aid option, if approved, covers tuition and fees for desired courses.
 Applications for the next school year (September - August) typically begin in March for the upcoming semesters.